-To make it extra exciting, you can have prizes like a wine bottle (those $10-15 ones are ok as give-away prizes!).
+You can have prizes like a wine bottle (those $10-15 ones are ok as give-away prizes!).
 Something easy to clean/wipe down and sanitize!

 Don’t forget to entertain!
-With a more distanced and spread out floor plan at an indoor wedding during a pandemic, there isn’t enough mingling, and one way to keep the guests “active” and not “bored” is to have music/band.
+With a more distanced and spread-out floor plan at an indoor wedding during a pandemic, there isn’t enough mingling, and one way to keep the guests “active” and not “bored” is to have music/band.

 A DJ can be placed up on a stage and a duo band where people can still see the performance, even at an indoor wedding during a pandemic.